 Here's what Lightroom's "Soften Skin" preset does.
 With it's Auto Mask feature, it makes painting super easy and fast.

-Start by zoom into your image so that you can see the details.
+Start by zooming into your image so that you can see the details.

 Drop the Clarity to -100.